 But having a huge amount of money does come with some downsides, too.
 Large investors are unable to invest in the market’s smaller stocks, because it just won’t “move the needle” on their performance.
 In contrast, individual investors can buy many smaller, still-attractive stocks without fear that all the good bargains will be purchased by institutional investors.

 Institutional investors tend to have a significant advantage over individual investors in investment knowledge and research.
 Institutional investors have more resources, allowing them to conduct more detailed research and therefore make more informed investment decisions.
-While the information gap has narrowed somewhat in recent years, institutional investors still tend to be better informed than individual investors.
+The information gap has narrowed somewhat in recent years since many of the best online brokers for stock trading now offer extensive research tools to everyday invesotes.
+However, institutional investors still tend to be better informed than individual investors.

 Fees

 Institutional investors have also had the advantage when it comes to fees.
 Institutional funds, for instance, tend to have high minimum investments but also come with lower fees.
-Fortunately, this gap has also narrowed in recent years as index-fund fees have plummeted for individual investors.
+Fortunately, this gap has also narrowed in recent years after a majority of online brokers eliminated trading fees and some of the best index funds have cut their expense ratios to near zero.

 Temperament